Phebi-AI/report-definitions/README.md

 ## 1. How Reports work

-In Phebi, a report is a set of defined report elements..
+In Phebi, a report is a set of defined report elements.
 In order to create a custom report in Phebi, we have to create a report element that then is referred to in a report definition file.

 ## 2. The Report Definition File